Recently Visited Pages

-For freshman students covering various aspects of college life including resources and procedures, interacting with instructors, instructor expectations, critical thinking, goal setting and commitment, learning styles, development of network and support groups, value of education and philosophy of learning, identification of student interests and needs, technology used in college classes and study skills.
-Required of all first-time freshmen students.
+A required course for degree seeking students covering various aspects of college life including resources and procedures, interacting with instructors, instructor expectations, critical thinking, goal setting and commitment, learning styles, development of network and support groups, value of education and philosophy of learning, identification of student interests and needs, technology used in college classes and study skills.

 COL 104 Online Information and Internet Research (1)

 Skills needed to select and search online information sources.
 Focus is on strategies for searching online catalogs, indexes, and the Internet.
 Includes resource comparison, evaluation and citation, and types of information.
 Contact department chair for course availability.

 Assists in making career decisions through assessment of interests, values and abilities.
 Application of these traits to world of work to find career as appropriate combination of these three.
 In-depth exploration of several careers.
 Contact department chair for course availability.